nextstrain/nextclade/docs/user/input-files/index.rst

 Input files
 ================================================================================

-This section describes input files and their expected formats as well as how they are used in Nextclade Web and Nextclade CLI.
+This section describes input files for Nextclade Web and Nextclade CLI `run` subcommand, their expected formats as well as how they are used in Nextclade Web and Nextclade CLI.

 ..  toctree::
     :titlesonly: